Sunflower Trail Festival in Gilliam, Louisiana

 A Day in the Country

-The self-guided tour begins at 12797 Main Street in Gilliam at our Red River Crossroads Museum sponsored by the Red River Historical & Cultural Association (RRCHCA) a non-profit organization dedicated to preserving the history and culture of our farming communities in north Caddo Parish.
+The 2025 tour will focus on the village of Belcher, but will also highlight businesses in Ida, Hosston, Gilliam and Dixie.
+This tour is sponsored by the Red River Historical & Cultural Association (RRCHCA), a non-profit organization dedicated to preserving the history and culture of our farming communities in north Caddo Parish.

-At the museum, meet locals with memories and stories to tell.
+• Meet locals with memories and stories to tell.
 See interesting artifacts telling of bygone days.
 Maps and photos of past years keep our history preserved for future generations.
-RRHCA books for sale are Crossroads Cuisine Cookbook, Plantations Along the Upper Red River of Louisiana & Historical Marker Guides for sale.

-Tickets for the tour ($10 age 10 & up).
+• Purchase Tickets for the house tours at the Belcher Town Hall ($10 for age 18 and up).
 Renew or get a new RRCHCA membership for $10 and get a Sunflower t-shirt for $10!

-Sunflower Photo & Art Contest Winners Displayed at the Gilliam Methodist Church!
+• Sunflower Photo & Art Contest Winners displayed!

 Dixie